rakcheru/webpack-commons-chunk/README.md

 Open chrome and load the `dist/index.html`.
 It should properly show that the jquery is workign as expected.
 Nothing much to see there.

 To **really** verify it works : Make note of the file modified/created timestamps of bundled output files under `dist` folder.
 Let few seconds pass by.
 Go ahead and edit the `src/app.js`.
 Any change will do.
 Webpack will detect the change and bundle the main.js file alone.
 You can verify that by making sure that the `dist/manifest.js` and `dist/vendor.js` are with old timestamp.

+Note : Just to make sure, refresh the page in chrome and see the changes reflecting.

+Happy webpacking!